 - identification documents such as your passport or driving licence

-- employment details including roles, departments, start dates and end dates
+- employment details, such as roles, departments, start dates and end dates

 - work history